Offline-First Apps: What You Need to Know About Them

 What are offline apps?

-We think you understand that offline mobile app services got such a name due to their ability to operate without the Internet connection.
+We think you understand that offline mobile app services got such a name due to their ability to operate without an Internet connection.
 Though, why should they?
 In the 21st century, it may seem, there mustn’t be any problems with Internet coverage...
 However, these problems do exist, even in developed countries like the USA.

 Don't you believe us?
 Then pay attention to the infographics below.